-- 1. Obtain a credit exam form from either the Registrar's Office (Martin Hall) or Ms. Erika Herring in Room 222-B Jarmes R. Oliver Hall. - 2.
-Have Dr. Michael Totaro (Informatics Program Coordinator) sign the form.
-His office is in James R. Oliver Hall Room 203.
-(NOTE: The forms obtained in Oliver Hall will already have Dr. Totaro's signature.) - 3.
-Have the student's Academic Dean sign the form. - 4.
-Have Dr. Bradd Clark, Dean of the Ray P. Authement College of Sciences, sign the form.
-His office is in Martin Hall Room 219. - 5.
-Take the form to Cashiers Office in Coronna Hall and pay the required \$100.00 fee. - 6.
-Bring the completed form stamped PAID to Room 222-B Oliver Hall and sign up on the UNIV 200 Test Out sheet.
-This is needed to: (a) verify eligibility for the test and; (2) set up an account in the SimNet Online program before the test can be administered.
+- 1. Obtain a credit exam form from either the Registrar's Office (Martin Hall) or Ms. Erika Herring in Room 222-B James R. Oliver Hall. - 2.
+Have Dr. Sonya Hsu (Informatics Program Coordinator) sign the form.
+Her office is in James R. Oliver Hall Room 206.
+(NOTE: The forms obtained in Oliver Hall will already have Dr. Hsu's signature.)
+Her contact information is sonyahsu@louisiana.edu. - 3.
+Have Student's Academic Dean sign the form. - 4.
+Have Dr. Azmy Ackleh, Dean of the Ray P. Authement College of Sciences, sign the form.
+His office is in James R. Oliver Hall Room 201. - 5.
+Take the form to Cashiers Office in Lafayette Hall to pay the required \$100.00 fee. - 6.
+Bring the completed form stamped PAID to Room 222-B Oliver Hall NO LATER THAN WEDNESDAY, AUGUST 12, 2015 and sign up on the UNIV 200 Test Out sheet.
+This is needed to:

+(a) verify eligibility for the test and; (b) set up an account in the SimNet Online program before the test can be administered.